ifiokjr/gatsby-plugin-next-seo/README.md

 The speakable schema.org property identifies sections within an article or webpage that are best suited for audio playback using text-to-speech (TTS).

-Adding markup allows search engines and other applications to identify content to read aloud on Google Assistant-enabled devices using TTS.
-Webpages with speakable structured data can use the Google Assistant to distribute the content through new channels and reach a wider base of users.
+Adding markup allows search engines and other applications to identify content to read aloud on voice assistant-enabled devices using TTS.
+Webpages with speakable structured data can use voice assistants to distribute the content through new channels and reach a wider base of users.

 ```tsx
 import React from 'react';